How Far Back Do Background Checks Go (The 1 Secret Exception)

 • Judgments

-How Far Back Do Background Checks Go In California?
+How Far Back Do Background Checks Go in California?

 California is one of the most protective states for applicants regarding background checks.
 Employers may not always be happy with the restrictions for background checks in California.